Best practices to set up networking for workloads migrated to Azure

 - Policy enforcement on the perimeter network can use firewall policies, access control lists (ACLs), or specific routing.

 - Incoming traffic can route directly to resources in the perimeter network.
-The perimeter network resource can then communicate with other resources deeper in the network, moving traffic forward into the network after validation.
+The perimeter network resource can then communicate with other resources deeper in the network, which moves traffic forward into the network after validation.

-Here's an example of a single subnet perimeter network in a corporate network, with two security boundaries.
+Here's an example of a single subnet perimeter network in a corporate network.
+The subnet perimeter network has two security boundaries.

 Figure 8: Perimeter network deployment.